Robo-Hunter: Brit Cit cases

 In 1982, Wagner, now working with his co-writer Alan Grant, returned to the character after an absence from 2000 AD of nineteen months.
 Robo-Hunter became a semi-regular feature in the comic for the next two years, during which the now Brit Cit located Sam investigated, among other cases, a plot to sabotage the robotic England football team's World Cup campaign.
 Sam solved a very lucrative case and retired rich, but was eventually forced out of retirement after Hoagy and Stogie spent all his money.
 When the series ended in 1985, Sam was back where he started, aging and down on his luck.
 Hoagy was given his own short story in the 1984 2000 AD album.

 Revival

 2000 AD revived the character in 1991, written by newcomer Mark Millar, who had a different interpretation of the characters.
 Peter Hogan, who replaced Millar in 1993, returned the series to a more traditional interpretation.
 These episodes were illustrated by Rian Hughes.
 In 1995, Robo-Hunter was cancelled once again.
 A final, one-off episode appeared a year later.

 Samantha Slade

 In December 2003, Alan Grant and Ian Gibson reunited for a revival of the strip starring Sam's granddaughter, Samantha Slade, Hoagy and Stogie.
-As of September 2007, 2000 AD has presented 28 episodes of the revived series, comprising six short stories.
+As of September 2007, 2000 AD has presented 27 episodes of the revived series, plus eleven short stories published in annuals and specials.